anh-pham-econ/macro_malaria/README.md

 11. **`A14_auxiliary_check_age_group.R`**
    - Auxiliary checks by age group (e.g. focusing on child vs adult malaria exposure) to explore heterogeneity in effects.

+Each R file (e.g. data_processing.R, main_analysis.R, A7_robustness_WDI_data_analysis.R,...) can also be executed independently outside the master script.
+To do so, you need to uncomment and edit the header in each script to load required packages, set up directories, and define paths.
+This ensures that packages, file paths and dependencies are correctly initialized when running any script individually.
 ---

 ## 5. Additional (Standalone) Scripts